-ALE also used an ice cave at Patriot Hills camp (pictured left).
+ALE also used an ice cave at Patriot Hills camp (pictured above).
 The cave was covered by a wooden trapdoor and had snow steps leading down to a storage area consisting of several tunnels.
 A trip to the ice cave was an expedition that could take minutes, or hours, depending on whether the trapdoor was snowed in and whether you could find a shovel to clear it!
 Originally, candles were the only light-source and ‘shoppers’ could count on finding a stash of candles and matches at the base of the stairs.
 Later, solar-powered fairy lights were added to the cave.
 As in Amundsen’s day, those who were familiar with the cave’s layout and storage system didn’t need lighting.
 It was enough to feel along the rows of supplies, knowing that the third case on the left held tins of powdered milk or the last stack of boxes on the right were cuts of beef.

 The trouble with ice caves